nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 KRKNWK-14748: Matter command times out when a Matter device becomes a Thread router When a Full Thread Device becomes a router, it will ignore incoming packets for a short period of time, typically between 1-2 seconds.
-  This may disrupt the communication over Matter and lead to transaction timeouts.
+  This might disrupt the communication over Matter and lead to transaction timeouts.

   In more recent versions of Matter, this problem has been eliminated by enhancing Matter's Message Reliability Protocol.
   This fix will be included in the future versions of the |NCS|.

 .. rst-class:: v2-0-2 v2-0-1 v2-0-0

-KRKNWK-14206: CHIP Tool for Android may crash when using Cluster Interactive Tool screen Cluster Interaction Tool screen crashes when trying to send a command that takes an optional argument.
+KRKNWK-14206: CHIP Tool for Android might crash when using Cluster Interactive Tool screen Cluster Interaction Tool screen crashes when trying to send a command that takes an optional argument.

 .. rst-class:: v2-0-2 v2-0-1 v2-0-0